 How the collaborative process differs from mediation

 In mediation, the parties are discussing the issues with the aid of a neutral third party.
 Generally, although not always, there are three people in the room.
-If the parties have retained attorneys, they usually assist and advise from the side.
-As described above, other neutral professionals can work with the parties, either separate from the mediation or as part of the mediation.
+If the parties have retained attorneys, they usually assist and provide advice from the side.
+Other neutral professionals can work with the parties, either separate from the mediation or as part of the mediation.

-In collaborative practice, the discussions generally include the parties and their respective attorneys.
-The collaborative attorney advises and coaches the client throughout the process and actively participates in the meetings.
+In collaborative practice, the discussions include the parties and their respective attorneys.
+The collaborative attorney advises and coaches their client throughout the process and actively participates in the meetings.
 There may be times, if a financial or child specialist is involved, where parties meet separately with the other professional, who is neutral in their role.
-At some point, the other professional may join the parties and attorneys for one or two meetings, as necessary.
+At some point, the other professional may join the parties and attorneys for some meetings as necessary.

-Collaborative practice may be the better option if a client feels he or she would benefit from having an advocate and legal adviser by his/her side, if the issues are complicated, if the parties desire professional oversight in the management of their case, or if some of the above-mentioned circumstances such as mental illness, power/control dynamics, or high conflict exist.
-If these additional factors are part of the parties' circumstances, it is likely other professionals will be part of the team.
+Collaborative practice may be the better option if a client feels they would benefit from having an advocate and legal adviser by their side, if the issues are complicated, if the parties desire professional oversight in the management of their case, or if circumstances such as mental illness, power/control dynamics, or high conflict exist.
+If these additional factors are part of the parties’ circumstances, it is likely other professionals will be part of the team.
 The attorneys typically work together to assemble the best fit to meet the specific needs of the family involved.